Scott Lehr: Rape cases

-Apart from the murders, Lehr also assaulted and raped at least seven women and girls aged between ten and 48.
-The total count of Lehr's rape victims, excluding the three who died, was reportedly 17.
-Some of these cases were detailed in court documents, with the victims addressed only by their initials.
+In addition to the murders, Lehr also assaulted and raped 17 women and girls aged between 10 and 48.
+Seven of these cases were detailed in court documents, with the victims addressed only by their initials.

 On February 13, 1991, a 48-year-old woman, known as W.C. in court documents, accepted a ride from Lehr, who took her to a secluded area and raped her, and forcibly performed oral sex on her.
 W.C. was later shoved into a ravine and left behind by Lehr.

-On February 23, 1991, a 18-year-old girl, known as T.H. in court documents, accepted a ride from Lehr, who agreed to bring her to her destination.
+On February 23, 1991, an 18-year-old girl, known as T.H. in court documents, accepted a ride from Lehr, who agreed to bring her to her destination.
 Instead, Lehr took her to a freeway and entered a desert, where he forcibly performed anal sex and raped the girl.
 When the girl refused to have oral sex with him, Lehr threw rocks at T.H. and one of them hit her chest, but the girl managed to flee the scene.

 On March 23, 1991, a 34-year-old woman, known as S.G. in court documents, encountered Lehr while waiting at a bus stop, and she got into his car after accepting his ride offer.
 However, he took her to a desert and raped the woman, and even used his fingers to sexually penetrate her.
 Afterwards, the woman was released.